andrew/ultimate-awesome/README.md

 - [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.
 - [awesome-search-engine-optimization](https://github.com/thospfuller/awesome-search-engine-optimization) - A curated list of backlink, social signal opportunities, link building strategies and tactics, along with educational opportunities to help improve search engine results and ranking.
 - [awesome-community-curated-nlp](https://github.com/alvations/awesome-community-curated-nlp) - Community Curated NLP List.
+- [awesome-algorand](https://github.com/awesome-algorand/awesome-algorand) - ⚡A curated list of awesome resources related to the Ⱥlgorand Blockchain ⛓.
 - [Awesome-ICCV2023-Low-Level-Vision](https://github.com/DarrenPan/Awesome-ICCV2023-Low-Level-Vision) - A Collection of Papers and Codes in ICCV2023/2021 about low level vision.
 - [awesome-elvish](https://github.com/elves/awesome-elvish) - A curated list of awesome Elvish packages, modules, and tools that support Elvish.
 - [awesome-free-saas](https://github.com/LlamaGenAI/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.
-- [awesome-algorand](https://github.com/aorumbayev/awesome-algorand) - ⚡A curated list of awesome resources related to the Ⱥlgorand Blockchain ⛓.
 - [awesome-linux-ricing](https://github.com/avtzis/awesome-linux-ricing) - 🎨 Curated list of awesome themes, tools and apps for customizing the Linux environment.
-- [awesome-algorand](https://github.com/awesome-algorand/awesome-algorand) - ⚡A curated list of awesome resources related to the Ⱥlgorand Blockchain ⛓.
 - [awesome-common-lisp-learning](https://github.com/GustavBertram/awesome-common-lisp-learning) - A curated list of awesome Common Lisp learning resources.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.